John Beck (gridiron football): Houston Texans

-Canadian Football League
+BC Lions

-After being out of professional football for a year and a half, Beck signed with the BC Lions on March 4, 2014, to be the team's backup quarterback.
+After being out of professional football for a year and a half, Beck signed with the BC Lions of the Canadian Football League (CFL) on March 4, 2014, to be the team's backup quarterback.
 In his first year in the CFL, Beck completed 19 of 41 pass attempts for 287 yards, with five touchdowns and no interceptions.
 He attempted at least one pass in eight games.

-Career statistics
+Professional statistics

 Coaching career

 After his retirement from playing professional football, Beck co-founded, along with Tom House and Adam Dedeaux, the 3DQB quarterback training program in 2013 that takes place in Huntington Beach, California.
 Beck has worked with players such as Tom Brady, Matt Ryan, Drew Brees, Andy Dalton, Blake Bortles, Jared Goff, Matthew Stafford, Carson Wentz, Marcus Mariota, Trey Lance, Zach Wilson, Justin Fields and others.
 In October 2021, Beck contracted to work on-site as a New York Jets special assistant for quarterback mechanics and fundamentals for the remainder of starting quarterback Zach Wilson's rookie season.